 The agency has 20 days to make a determination on a request for access.
 If you are denied, you may appeal the denial either within the agency itself or in court.

 California has two state laws which are similar to federal privacy legislation: the Information Practices Act and the Public Records Act.
-(The legal citations are found at the end of this guide.)

 The California Information Practices Act applies only to state agencies.
 It is similar to the federal Privacy Act and gives individuals access to information about them held by state agencies.
 However, the Information Practices Act does not require the state to publish a list of the type of records agencies create.